Dr Rhian Atkin

 Senior Lecturer in Portuguese

-I am the programme leader for Portuguese and Lusophone Studies at Cardiff University, and a specialist in modern Portuguese culture (including literature).
+I am the programme director for Portuguese and Lusophone Studies at Cardiff University, and a specialist in modern Portuguese culture (including literature).
 I co-lead (with Charlotte Hammond) the School of Modern Languages Research Theme, Borders and Bodies.

 My research and teaching are broadly interdisciplinary and my principal concerns are with human experience, migration and mobility, cultural history, the body, gender, power and identity politics.

 My current research project, Pão e Vinho sobre a Mesa: Portuguese Food Cultures, Migration and Mobility, is funded by the Calouste Gulbenkian Foundation and is conducted in partnership with the Ferreira-Mendes Portuguese-American Archives at the University of Massachusetts Dartmouth.
 In this project, we explore the impact of migration on food cultures in the Portuguese community in New Bedford and Fall River, USA.

 My previous research has focused on twentieth-century literature and cultural history, with a particular focus on masculinities, social change, and power relations.
 I have a particular interest in, and I have published on, the authors José Saramago, Fernando Pessoa, Jorge de Sena, and Luís de Sttau Monteiro.
 My work spans modernism, the Estado Novo dictatorship, and the contemporary period.
 I was co-investigator on the AHRC project “Translating the Literatures of Small European Nations” (2014-16).

 I welcome contact from colleagues, prospective students and anyone with an interest in the Portuguese speaking world.
 I am particularly interested in supervising topics such as:

 - literature (especially 20th century and 21st century)

 Autumn semester: Wednesday 11.10-12.00 / Thursday 12.10-13.00